 Cable and satellite distribution fees relate to fees paid in connection with annual or multi-year cable and satellite contracts for carriage of HSN's programming.
-Fees that are paid upfront are amortized on a straight-line basis over the terms of the respective contracts.
+Fees that are paid upfront are included in "Prepaid expenses and other current assets" in the accompanying consolidated balance sheets and are amortized on a straight-line basis over the terms of the respective contracts.
 Unpaid fees are accrued and included in the line item "Accrued expenses and other current liabilities" in the accompanying consolidated balance sheets.
+Cable and satellite distribution fees and amortization are included in "Selling and marketing expense" in the accompanying consolidated statements of operations.